 GEN ST 162

 In this laboratory-based course, you’ll investigate a modified crime and mystery based on an actual case that took place in Australia.
-In our Seattle event, the victim is a talented graduate student in genome sciences.
+In our Seattle event, the victim is a talented graduate student in the field of genome sciences.
 He is found dead one morning with various pieces of evidence critical to the crime at the scene.
-By following clues left by the victim, interviewing UW staff across campus and chemically tracing the origins of materials at the scene of the crime, you’ll discover the victim’s medical history, secret laboratories and the past series of events that led to this tragic event.
+By following clues left by the victim, interviewing UW staff across campus and chemically tracing the origins of materials at the scene of the crime, you’ll discover the victim’s medical history, secret laboratories and the series of events that led to this tragic incident.

 Course Curriculum and Features

-Students will operate as forensic scientists, utilizing a variety of trace evidence analyses — fingerprinting, mass spectrometry, protein gel electrophoresis, liquid chromatography — to identify and track down science-based evidence.
-These exercises will illustrate the power and pitfalls of chemical forensics and help you understand the statistical basis for deciding guilt or innocence.
-The course will conclude with a student-led trial.
+Students operate as forensic scientists, utilizing a variety of trace evidence analyses — including fingerprinting, blood typing, and gas and liquid chromatography — to identify and track down individuals from materials left at the scene of the crime.
+These exercises illustrate the power and pitfalls of chemical forensics and help you understand the statistical basis for deciding guilt or innocence.

 Note: A laptop is required to participate in this course.
 Rentals are available through the Student Tech Loan Program to students who have registered for autumn quarter.